rezamarzban/AI-TensorFlow.js/README.md

 ![image](https://github.com/marzban2030/AI-TensorFlow.js/raw/main/AfterSuccessfulRun.jpg)

-After running above script to predicting handwritten digits from your drawing with mouse or finger touch on screen navigate your browser to this link and when prompt model URL enter "localstorage://model.json" and click "OK" button to loading model which is saved to browser localstorage by above script: https://r54tve.csb.app/
+After running above script to predicting handwritten digits from your drawing with mouse or finger touch on screen navigate your browser to this link and when prompt model URL enter "localstorage://model.json" and click "OK" button to loading model which is saved to browser localstorage by above script:¹ https://r54tve.csb.app/

 Please pay attention that some browsers don't handle "localstorage://" handler via JavaScript codes properly, Test above scripts in various browsers at same time to taking correct result.

-If you want to check your browser localstorage stored keys and datas navigate your browser to this URL: https://780pix.csb.app/
+If you want to check your browser localstorage stored keys and datas navigate your browser to this URL:² https://780pix.csb.app/